 .
 We'd be happy to explain in more detail.

-More on PSL: With more than 30 years of experience, PSL specializes on outsourcing and nearshoring software development projects as well as Team Augmentation.
-Based in Colombia, Mexico and the US, PSL is an agile SCRUM development shop focused on high quality services.
+More on PSL: With more than 30 years of experience, PSL specializes in outsourcing and nearshoring software development projects as well as Team Augmentation.
+Based in Colombia, Mexico, and the US, PSL is an agile SCRUM development shop focused on high-quality services.